tarwn/lessthandot-hugo/blogs/content/posts/2009-04-22-an-invisible-project-is-a-failed-project.md

 **Invisibility as a Form of Failure**

-We will assume that your product successfully fulfilled the &#8216;requirements' you discussed with the &#8216;Stakeholder' while waiting for the barely palatable coffee to brew.
+We will assume that your product successfully fulfilled the 'requirements' you discussed with the 'Stakeholder' while waiting for the barely palatable coffee to brew.
 We will assume that you managed to launch the change on the exact date you originally estimated, with absolutely flawless execution.

 How then is this a failure?